-- Texas A&M AgriLife has submitted information for 2,4-DB approval in 2012 to the EPA IR-4 specialty crop program for possible labeling as an post-emerge over-the-top broadleaf weed control option. - Proposed label is for 1.0 pint per acre applied up to 6" tall or 6 weeks, whichever comes first.
+- Texas A&M AgriLife has submitted information for 2,4-DB approval in 2012 to the EPA IR-4 specialty crop program for possible labeling as an post-emerge over-the-top broadleaf weed control option.
+No decision was made (or seemed necessary since guar acreage disappeared in 2014 & 2015) - Proposed label is for 1.0 pint per acre applied up to 6" tall or 6 weeks, whichever comes first.